syncdoth/syncdoth.github.io/_posts/2022-06-21-math_democracy.md

 ## Democratic Algorithm

 The way we do this in democracy is kind of similar to gradient descent.
 In gradient descent, we take the instantaneous gradient from the current state’s point on the loss surface, and move toward that direction.
 In democracy, we ask everyone what they think, and we take the direction that the most people agree with.
 So, we make policies and progress as a society in that direction iteratively.
-If we call this direction $$d \in \R^n$$, this iterative algorithm can be expressed as the following:
+If we call this direction $$d \in \mathbb{R}^n$$, this iterative algorithm can be expressed as the following:

 $$
 s_{t+1} := s_t + d_t